About

 The University of York

-– A bachelor’s degree in general linguistics, later specialising in syntax and Latin, concluding with a third-year research project on the Latin Accusativus cum infinitivo construction.
+– A bachelor’s degree in general linguistics, later specialising in syntax and Latin, and concluding with a third-year research project on the Latin Accusativus cum infinitivo construction.

 Linguistics MPhil